 What to Stay Away From That Will Cause Inflammation

-There are some food that will make your babies teething pain even worse by causing inflammation and pain.
+There is some food that will make your babies teething pain even worse by causing inflammation and pain according to healthline.com.
 These things irritate the gums and are something you need to stay away from for the time being.

 - Refined Sugar- I know there seems to be sugar in everything but the unnatural ones are the ones to worry about and will cause irritation from the fructose.

-- Flour- Yup no bread or anything with flour, it has an affect on the body that causes inflammation when already in pain.
+- Flour- Yup no bread or anything with flour, it has an effect on the body that causes inflammation when already in pain.

 - Dairy- contain artificial trans fats